Who says you have to spend money to get more traffic?

 In a Google-dominated era, it’s what we have to work with.
 Most of the other data tools simply piggyback on Google’s data using the API.

 You can’t ignore Google Analytics for content marketing or SEO.
+The addition of GA4 ups the ante to capture the measurement of event-based data to better understand the customer journey.
 Virtually all the actionable and important data about site visitors, traffic, etc., comes from this critical source.

 Google Search Console